compufreq/K8s-Simple-Cluster-Hyper-V/REDME.md

 sudo crictl logs <CONTAINER_ID>

 ```
-These steps will establish a complete, production-ready Kubernetes platform with GitOps, monitoring, and security best practices.
+These steps will establish a complete, Kubernetes platform with GitOps, monitoring, and later on next iterations will be updated to include security best practices.
 The key is to implement these incrementally and validate each step before proceeding to the next.